Pawel-Zygler/webdriverio-framework/README.md

 More scripts in package.js

 SCENARIOS(todo):
-Add deleting items from cart to other tests to unflaky them https://automationteststore.com/index.php?rt=product/category&path=43_47 - dodaj do koszyka za pomocą tego przycisku and validate items are in top cart
+https://automationteststore.com/index.php?rt=product/category&path=43_47 - dodaj do koszyka za pomocą tego przycisku and validate items are in top cart

 https://automationteststore.com/index.php?rt=product/category&path=36_39 - call to order btn test